justiniso/polling/README.md

 polling
 =============

 Polling is a powerful python utility used to wait for a function to return a certain expected condition.
-Examples:
+Some possible uses cases include:

 - Wait for API response to return with code 200
 - Wait for a file to exist (or not exist)
 - Wait for a thread lock on a resource to expire

-# Example: Poll every minute until a url returns 200 status code
+### Example: Poll every minute until a url returns 200 status code

     import requests
     polling.poll(